Battle of the Bagradas River (240 BC): Mutiny

 The post-war evacuation of the Carthaginian army of 20,000 men from Sicily was left in the hands of Gisco.
 He split the army into small detachments based on their regions of origin and sent these back to Carthage one at a time.
 He anticipated they would be promptly paid the several years back pay they were owed and hurried on their way home.
 The Carthaginian authorities decided instead to wait until all of the troops had arrived and then attempt to negotiate a settlement at a lower rate.
 They despatched the returning troops to Sicca Veneria (modern El Kef), 180 km away.

 Freed of their long period of military discipline and with nothing to do, the men grumbled among themselves and refused all attempts by the Carthaginians to pay them less than the full amount due.
 Frustrated by the Carthaginian negotiators' attempts to haggle, all 20,000 troops marched to Tunis, 16 km from Carthage.
 Panicking, the Senate agreed to payment in full.
 The mutinous troops responded by demanding even more.
 Gisco, who had a good reputation with the army, was brought over from Sicily in late 241 BC and despatched to the camp with enough money to pay most of what was owed.
 He started to disburse this, with promises that the balance would be paid as soon as it could be raised, when discipline broke down.
 Several soldiers insisted that no deal with Carthage was acceptable, a riot broke out, men who stayed loyal to Carthage were stoned to death, Gisco and his staff were taken prisoner, and his treasury was seized.

-The rebels declared Spendius, an escaped Roman slave who faced death by torture if he were recaptured, and Mathos, a Berber dissatisfied with Hanno's attitude towards tax-raising from Carthage's African possessions, their generals.
+The rebels declared Spendius, an escaped Roman slave who faced death by torture if recaptured, and Mathos, a Berber dissatisfied with Hanno's attitude towards tax-raising from Carthage's African possessions, their generals.
 The news of a formed, experienced, anti-Carthaginian army in the heart of its territory spread rapidly and many cities and towns rose in rebellion.
 Provisions, money and reinforcements poured in.
 Eventually another 70,000 men were recruited according to the ancient historian Polybius, although many would have been tied down in garrisoning their home towns against Carthaginian retribution.
 The pay dispute had become a full-scale revolt.
 The three years of war that followed are known as the Mercenary War and threatened Carthage's existence as a state.